 Utilization of the nursing process in the assessment and management of the childbearing family.
 Emphasis on the bio-psycho-socio-cultural needs of the family during the phases of pregnancy, childbirth, and the neonatal period including abnormal conditions.
+This course will also include disorders of the female reproductive system.

-Prerequisite: HITT 1305, VNSG 1227, VNSG 1234, VNSG 1331, VNSG 1360, VNSG 1432
+Prerequisite: HITT 1305, VNSG 1227, VNSG 1234,

+VNSG 1331, VNSG 1360, VNSG 1432